JohnTawiah19/JohnTawiah19/README.md

-- 👋 Hi, I am John Tawiah
+- 👋 Hi, I am John Tawiah, a software engineering currently with great proficiently in frontend technologies and learning to become a full stack software engineer
 - 👀 I’m interested in Software Engineering and Data Analytics
 - 🌱 I’m currently learning Nest.js, Microservices architecture, backend engineering technologies
 - 💞️ I’m looking to collaborate on Frontend applications with react.js and graphql